Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Results and Discussion

-The structural relaxation time $\tau$ is reported in Fig.~\ref{tauBetaCw}(a).
-An interesting behaviour shows up: at low $C_w$ $\tau$ grows exponentially up to a critical concentration value $C_w^* \sim$0.6 \% with a Vogel Fulcher Tamman (VFT) behaviour $\tau=\tau_0 \: exp(\; \frac{D_C C_w}{C_{w0}-C_w})$ where $C_w$ replaces $1/T$ and $C_{w0}$ sets the apparent divergence.
-Above $C_w^*$ it suddenly increases as a power law $\tau\sim C_w^{\alpha}$ with $\alpha = 2.6 \pm 0.1$ signing the existence of two different dynamical regimes.
-The relaxation time vs aging time $t_w$ of an hard colloid, the largely studied Laponite\textsuperscript{\textregistered} suspensions~\cite{BandyopadhyayPRL2004,TanakaPRE2005, RuzickaNatMat2011, AngeliniNC2014}, is reported in Fig.~\ref{tauBetaCw}(b) from Ref.~\cite{AngeliniSM2013}.
-It changes from a VFT behaviour $\tau=\tau_0 \: exp(\; \frac{D_t t_w}{t_w^{\infty}-t_w})$~\cite{BellourPRE2003, SchosselerPRE2006, AngeliniSM2013, AngeliniCSA2015} where $t_w$ replaces 1/$T$ and $t_w^{\infty}$ sets the apparent divergence~\cite{RuzickaPRL2004, SahaSM2014}, to a slower than Arrhenius behaviour with increasing $t_w$.
-Moreover in Fig.~\ref{tauBetaCw}(c) the temperature dependence of the structural relaxation time for a metallic glass from Ref.~\cite{EvensonPRL2015} is shown.
-Also in the case of metallic glasses, widely investigated in the last years~\cite{EvensonPRL2015, RutaPRL2012, RutaJPCM2017}, the existence of two dynamical regimes below and above the glass transition temperature $T_g$ has been observed.
-After $T_g$ the weaker temperature dependence of the structural relaxation time is well described, by an Arrhenius behaviour.
+The corresponding structural relaxation time $\tau$ is reported in Fig.~\ref{tauBetaCw}(a).
+A similar behaviour of the viscosity has been observed for different types of soft colloids such as as block copolymers micelle, star polymers and microgels as described in Ref. ~\cite{VlassopoulosCOCIS2014} and references therein.
+An interesting behaviour shows up in Fig. ~\ref{tauBetaCw}(a): at low $C_w$, $\tau$ grows exponentially up to a critical weight concentration value $C_g$ with a behaviour $\tau=\tau_0 \: exp(\; \frac{D_{C_w} C_w}{C_{w0}-C_w})$.
+Above $C_g$ it suddenly increases as a power law $\tau\sim C_w^{\alpha}$ with $\alpha = 2.6 \pm 0.1$ signing the existence of two different dynamical regimes.
+A similar crossover has been recently reported for PNIPAM microgels ~\cite{PhilippePRE2018} and share many similarities with the dynamics of hard colloids and structural glasses close to an out of equilibrium state.
+The relaxation time vs aging time $t_w$ of an hard colloid, the largely studied Laponite\textsuperscript{\textregistered} suspensions~\cite{BandyopadhyayPRL2004,TanakaPRE2005, RuzickaNatMat2011, AngeliniNC2014}, is reported in Fig.~\ref{tauBetaCw}(b) at $C_w$=3.0 \% from Ref.~\cite{AngeliniSM2013}.
+It evolves from an exponential behaviour $\tau=\tau_0 \: exp(\; \frac{D_t t_w}{t_w^{\infty}-t_w})$~\cite{BellourPRE2003, SchosselerPRE2006, AngeliniSM2013, AngeliniCSA2015} where $t_w$ drives the system out of equilibrium and $t_w^{\infty}$ sets the apparent divergence~\cite{RuzickaPRL2004, SahaSM2014}, to a slower than Arrhenius dependence with increasing $t_w$.
+Fig.~\ref{tauBetaCw}(c) shows instead the temperature dependence of the structural relaxation time for a metallic glass~\cite{EvensonPRL2015}.
+Also in this case, widely investigated in the last years~\cite{EvensonPRL2015, RutaPRL2012, RutaJPCM2017}, the existence of two dynamical regimes below and above the glass transition temperature $T_g$ has been observed.
+After $T_g$ the weaker temperature dependence of the structural relaxation time is well described by an Arrhenius behaviour.
 It is worth to note that the dynamical crossover is reached by increasing concentration (Fig.~\ref{tauBetaCw}(a)) or waiting time (Fig.~\ref{tauBetaCw}(b)) in colloidal glasses and by decreasing temperature (Fig.~\ref{tauBetaCw}(c)) in structural glasses.
-Our findings for IPN microgels suggest that a unifying scenario can be provided: the slowing down of the dynamics achieved by varying packing fraction~\cite{LiSM2017,PhilippePRE2018}, waiting time~\cite{BellourPRE2003, SchosselerPRE2006, AngeliniSM2013, AngeliniCSA2015} or temperature~\cite{RutaPRL2012, EvensonPRL2015} is accompanied by a super Arrhenius increase, typically VFT, of the structural relaxation time followed by a slower than Arrhenius or an Arrhenius behaviour.
+Our findings for IPN microgels suggest that a unifying scenario can be provided: the slowing down of the dynamics achieved by varying weight concentration~\cite{LiSM2017,PhilippePRE2018, CipellettiPRL2000}, waiting time~\cite{BellourPRE2003, SchosselerPRE2006, AngeliniSM2013, AngeliniCSA2015} or temperature~\cite{RutaPRL2012, EvensonPRL2015} is accompanied by a super Arrhenius increase of the structural relaxation time followed by a slower than Arrhenius or an Arrhenius behaviour.
 Thus the existence of two different dynamical regimes is a general feature of soft colloids, hard colloids and structural glasses.